vincentcasseau/vincentcasseau.github.io/how-tos-cfd-chemistry.md

 &nbsp;

 #### 3.2.2 Reverse reaction
-Extra coefficients entering into the calculation of the reverse reaction rate constant [Park, 1990], _k\_rev_, are given below
+Additional coefficients entering into the calculation of the reverse reaction rate constant [Park, 1990], _k\_rev_, are given below

 | Extra coefficient    | Meaning | Units |
 |:-------------:|:-------------|:------:|